 Prior to January 1, 2015, mortality rates were based on the RP-2000 Combined Mortality Table.
 As of January 1, 2015, mortality rates were based on the RP-2014 Mortality Table for Annuitants and Non-Annuitants, fully generational with projected mortality improvements using Scale MP-2014, with blue collar adjustment.
 As of January 1, 2017, mortality rates were based on the sex-distinct Blue Collar RP-2014 mortality tables for employees and healthy annuitants, adjusted backward to 2006 with Scale MP-2014, and then adjusted for mortality improvements with the Scale MP-2016 mortality improvement scale on a generational basis.
 As of January 1, 2018, mortality rates were based on the sex-distinct Blue Collar 2014 mortality tables for employees and healthy annuitants, adjusted backward to 2006 with Scale MP-2014, and then adjusted for mortality improvements with the Scale MP-2017 mortality improvement scale on a generational basis.
 As of January 1, 2019, mortality rates were based on the sex-distinct Blue Collar RP-2014 mortality tables for employees and healthy annuitants, adjusted backward to 2006 with Scale MP-2014, and then adjusted for mortality improvements with the Scale MP-2018 mortality improvement scale on a generational basis.
 As of January 1, 2020, mortality rates were based on the sex-distinct Amount-Weighted Blue Collar Pri-2012 Mortality Tables for employees and healthy annuitants, with mortality improvements projected using Scale MP-2019 on a fully generational basis.
+As of January 1, 2021, mortality rates were based on the sex-distinct Amount-Weighted Blue Collar Pri-2012 Mortality Tables for employees, healthy annuitants, and contingent survivors with mortality improvement projected using Scale MP-2020 on a fully generational basis.
 This assumption was based on a review of published mortality tables and the demographics and the industry of the Plan.